c0ded00d1e12/ecen224/_labs/getting-started.md

       <img src="{% link assets/getting-started/open-folder.png %}" alt="open-folder">
     </figure>

+    Now you can use the left pane of VS Code to view and edit files inside the home directory on the Pi Z2W.

 ### Create SSH key for GitHub
 All of the labs require you to write code and upload it to a version control service called GitHub.
 A GitHub account is required for this class.
 If you do not have an account you can create one [here](http://github.com/join) otherwise you are allowed to use your personal account for this class.